Jordanes: Works

 Jordanes wrote Romana, about the history of Rome, but his best-known work is his Getica, which was written in Constantinople about 551 AD.

 Jordanes wrote his Romana at the behest of a certain Vigilius.
 Although some scholars have identified this person with Pope Vigilius, there is nothing else to support the identification besides the name.
 The form of address that Jordanes uses and his admonition that Vigilius "turn to God" would seem to rule out this identification.

 In the preface to his Getica, Jordanes writes that he is interrupting his work on the Romana at the behest of a brother Castalius, who apparently knew that Jordanes possessed the twelve volumes of the History of the Goths by Cassiodorus.
 Castalius wanted a short book about the subject, and Jordanes obliged with an excerpt based on memory, possibly supplemented with other material to which he had access.
 The Getica sets off with a geography/ethnography of the North, especially of Scandza (16–24).

 He lets the history of the Goths commence with the emigration of Berig with three ships from Scandza to Gothiscandza (25, 94), in a distant past.
 In the pen of Jordanes, Herodotus's Getian demigod Zalmoxis becomes a king of the Goths (39).
 Jordanes tells how the Goths sacked "Troy and Ilium" just after they had recovered somewhat from the war with Agamemnon (108).
 They are also said to have encountered the Egyptian pharaoh Vesosis (47).
 The less fictional part of Jordanes's work begins when the Goths encounter Roman military forces in the third century AD.
 The work concludes with the defeat of the Goths by the Byzantine general Belisarius.
 Jordanes concludes the work by stating that he writes to honour those who were victorious over the Goths after a history spanning 2,030 years.

 Controversy

-Several Romanian and American historians wrote about Jordanes's error who considered that Getae were Goths.
-According to that interpretation, many of the historical data about Dacians and Getae were wrongly attributed to Goths.
+Jordanes wrongly equated the Getae with the Goths.
+Many historical records which originally related to Dacians and Getae were thus wrongly attributed to Goths.

-Arne Søby Christensen and Michael Kulikowski argue in their works that Jordanes developed in Getica the history of Getic and Dacian peoples, which he supplemented with probably-invented events such as a Gothic war against Egypt.
-Caracalla in 214 received the titles "Geticus Maximus" and "Quasi Gothicus" after battles with Getae and Goths.
+Arne Søby Christensen and Michael Kulikowski argue that in his Getica Jordanes also supplemented his Gothic history with many fictional events such as a Gothic war against Egypt.

+Caracalla in 213 received the titles "Geticus Maximus" and "Quasi Gothicus" after battles with Getae and Goths.